stackhpc/waldur-fluxcd-gitops-demo/README.md

 The first step is to access the Horizon application credentials in order to either create a new one or to delete the old, compromised secret.

+Application credentials can be managed through the use of the openstack CLI which can be found [here](https://docs.openstack.org/keystone/2024.2/user/application_credentials.html), however, for the sake of simplicity, the following steps will outline how to do this through the Horizon dashboard user interface.

 Once logged into Horizon, head to the **Identity** tab on the left, then **Application Credentials**.
 From this page, it is possible to manage the secrets which authenticate operations targetted at the OpenStack system.

 | If the credential’s been compromised, this is the point in which the application credential will need to be deleted. |